 2. Access to the outdoors

-Need a ski or mountain bike fix?
-Mont-Sainte-Anne is only twenty minutes outside of town.
-Biking?
-The city has a phenomenal thoroughfare that helps visitors see the different neighborhoods of the city.
-Maybe a little Via Ferrata?
-Head to Canyon Sainte-Anne.
-Not to mention the hiking and camping all within an hour’s drive of Old Quebec.
+How about some skiing or mountain biking?
+Mont-Sainte-Anne is conveniently located twenty minutes outside of town.
+And biking?
+The city has a great thoroughfare helping visitors see the different parts and neighborhoods of the city.
+Have you heard of Via Ferrata?
+If the answer is no, head to Canyon Sainte-Anne for the adventure of your life.
+To put the cherry on the cake, hiking and camping are aplenty and they are all within an hour’s drive from Old Quebec.

 3. Locally produced food and drink